 The decreases predicted are based upon population reduction rather than changing prevalence.
-Based on the PANSI model there is expected to be a small decrease of 4.07% in the total number of adults with autism, aged 18-64 years, in Wirral in the coming years from 1,847 in 2012 to 1,772 by 2020.
+Based on the PANSI model there is expected to be a small decrease of 5.93% in the total number of adults with autism, aged 18-64 years, in Wirral in the coming years from 1,821 in 2015 to 1,713 by 2030.
+Conversely the population number over 65 is expected to rise from 614 in 2015 to potentially 803 by 2030 or an increase of 31%.

 It is difficult to estimate how many adults with autism are likely to require adult social care in the future because data is only routinely collected on numbers that are known to services.